Skip to main content

 3. Share Info and Screenshots of your show's downloads, listening data, and demographic information

-For example, here's a few screenshots of my show analytics that I would share with sponsors to show my audience size and reach.
+For example, here are some screenshots of my show’s analytics that I would share with sponsors to show my audience size and reach.

-Unique Listeners, all time.
-This graph shows how many listeners my show has on a month-to-month basis.
+Unique Listeners, All Time: This graph shows the number of unique listeners my show has on a monthly basis.

 First 7 Days Since Release.
-This graph shows the number of downloads my 5 latest episodes received in the 7 days after they were released.
+This graph shows the number of downloads my 5 most recent episodes received within the first 7 days after their release.

 Where to Find Audience Demographic Information

-You can get this information from Spotify through their https://podcasters.spotify.com/ web portal.
-You can also get demographic information from most social media platforms, such as your podcast’s Instagram account or Facebook page.
+You can obtain this data from Spotify through their web portal, as well as from most social media platforms, including your podcast’s Instagram account or Facebook page.

 Did this answer your question?